-61. Throughout the 3rd Round of Mutual Evaluations, the CFATF identified a wide variety of penalties for the TF offence among its Members, ranging from six (6) months5 of imprisonment (on summary conviction) up to life sentence6.
-Many countries punished TF with imprisonment not exceeding fourteen (14) years7 (on conviction on indictment), while others set out fixed terms or terms not exceeding twenty (20), twenty-five (25), or thirty (30) years of imprisonment8.
+- 24. Throughout the 3rd Round of Mutual Evaluations, the CFATF identified a wide variety of penalties for the TF offense among its Members, ranging from six (6) months of imprisonment (on summary conviction) up to life sentence.
+Many countries punished TF with imprisonment not exceeding fourteen (14) years (on conviction on indictment), while others set out fixed terms or terms not exceeding twenty (20), twenty-five (25), or thirty (30) years of imprisonment.
 The new penalty of eighteen (18) years of imprisonment provided for in St. Maarten's legislation is proportionate to those identified during the 3rd Round of Mutual Evaluations.
-St. Maarten has sufficiently addressed Deficiency 1.
+St. Maarten has met the recommended action. - 25.
+St. Maarten has met all the recommended actions for SR.II.